 Cruise to Ouzouer sur Trézée

-This morning’s cruise takes us to the town of Ouzouer sur Trézée, crossing over the Loire river at Briare on the “Pont Canal”, this aqueduct designed by Gustave Eiffel, construction of this canal bridge started in 1890.
+This morning’s cruise takes us to the town of Chatillon sur Loire, crossing over the Loire River at Briare on the “Pont Canal”, this aqueduct designed by Gustave Eiffel, was constructed in 1890.

 Returning on board in time for cocktails and dinner.